johngage/voteA/content/intro.md

 Threats against the integrity of our elections challenge American democracy.

-Today's partisan environment could destroy America's trust in our election systems.
+Today's partisan environment could destroy America's trust in our election systems in 2020.

-In a media environment of outrage and false claims, how can we believe the results of an election were decided fairly?

 Can we verify the integrity of our elections in a way that most Americans would trust?
-Specifically, can American journalism build a national common understanding of how to monitor the integrity of our democracy in an era of cynicism and attack?
+Specifically, can American journalism build a national common understanding of how to monitor the integrity of our democracy?

-On election day, news organizations now rely on voting counts from 9,000 jurisdictions.
-This is a proposal to build a parallel data system, utilizing the new data science curriculum, to bring thousands of data scientists into partnership with news organizations to build a new path to guaranteeing integrity.
+On election day, news organizations now rely on voting counts from [6,459](https://www.eac.gov/assets/1/6/2018_EAVS_Report.pdf) major jurisdictions, and several thousand subjurisdictions.

+This is a proposal to build a parallel data system, utilizing thousands of students and faculty in the national data science curriculum, into partnership with news organizations to build a new way to monitor election integrity.

 What do we have to work with?
 [520,000 elected officials ](https://images.dailykos.com/images/134822/large/Elected_officials.png?1426881549) in the US know how they were elected.